top of page

 Define the business objective

-Document the process in BPMN
+Document the process using BPMN

 Validate with stakeholders

-Handoff to automation engineer
+Handoff to automation

-The BPMN diagram becomes your build specification
+BPMN used as build specification

-Tools for creating BPMN diagrams:
+Tools for Creating BPMN Diagrams

 • Lucidchart